Aliases for UBD Gene

 GeneCards Summary for UBD Gene

 UBD (Ubiquitin D) is a Protein Coding gene.
-Diseases associated with UBD include kidney disease.
-Among its related pathways are Signaling by GPCR and NF-KappaB Family Pathway.
-GO annotations related to this gene include proteasome binding.
+Diseases associated with UBD include Kidney Disease and Hepatocellular Carcinoma.
+Among its related pathways are TGF-Beta Pathway and BRCA1 Pathway.
+Gene Ontology (GO) annotations related to this gene include proteasome binding.

 UniProtKB/Swiss-Prot for UBD Gene